yunuskorkmaz/docs.tr-tr/docs/standard/serialization/how-to-qualify-xml-element-and-xml-attribute-names.md

 ---
-title: 'Nasıl yapılır: XML Öğesini ve XML Öznitelik Adlarını Niteleme' ms.date: 03/30/2017
+title: 'How to: Qualify XML Element and XML Attribute Names' ms.date: 03/30/2017
 dev_langs:
 - csharp